Please wait for download

 'Reporters are there, representing the public, to see that magistrates and

-percent of High Court work is done privately, in chambers, by Masters and
+private.
+Ninety percent of High Court work is done privately, in chambers, by

 child" for some years.
 It was used to justify secrecy at many levels,

-justice" for "expedient in the interests of the child".
-Thus,
+"expedient in the interests of justice" for "expedient in the

 wed18aug99 Law Report on Regina v Bow

-Interim Report "Access to Justice" (available on Warwick
+betraying his June95 Interim Report "Access to Justice" (available

-University's website).
-Whereas in june95 he was even more rabid than I am
+on Warwick University's website).
+Whereas in june95 he was even more rabid

-about the failure of our court system, chiefly complaining about cost, his
+than I am about the failure of our court system, chiefly complaining about

-irresponsible 18aug99 Judgement intentionally increases costs and also
+cost, his irresponsible 18aug99 Judgement intentionally increases costs and

 the case in The Times, 17aug99,